quark1482/badwrapi/README.md

 Pre-requisites
 --------------

-A valid/verified Badoo account (Email / Phone number and Password).
+A valid/verified Badoo account (Email or Phone number).

+The available sign-in options are by password and by PIN.\
-Other sign-in options are not suported -yet-.
+Other methods are not suported -yet-.

 ToDo's